tytydraco/yessleep/out/Im_only_allowed_to_open_my_eyes_for_1_minute_per_day.md

 “From midnight of any given day to the next, you may only open your eyes for sixty seconds.
-Until your dying day, this shall be so.”
+Until your dying day, this law shall pertain.”

 The thunderous voice rattled the very foundations of my house, but I disregarded the crystal-clear warning.
 Stupid, given how uneasy I felt.
 It was the most lucid dream of my life.
 That should have told me something.
 I should have realised it was more than a nightmare.